aghArdeshir/insided-assessment/README.md

   purposes.
 Try adding invalid access token key
 - I used inline styles here and there exactly for no reason!
 - I did not use routing as the application did not need it.
-I just used a state-machine-like thing
+I just used a state-machine-like thing (bunch of if and else ifs to be honest)

 TODO:

-- Clean up App.tsx
 - Add refresh button
 - Add countdown for auto-refresh
 - Show human-readable dates (like 2 minutes ago)
+- Handle loading state as well